The NYC Environmental Public Health Tracking Program collects local data from a variety of sources to:

 - Conduct research

-- Provide integrated environmental public health data to the National Network and general public
+- Provide integrated environmental and public health data to the National Network and to New Yorkers via a Public Data Portal

-It allows you to create reports, tables, charts and maps on these topics:
+Through the NYC Environment & Health Data Portal, you can create reports, tables, charts and maps on these topics:

 - Outdoor Air and Weather